Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Classification of EMG Evidence

-We utilized the extra-trees method~\cite{geurts2006extraTrees} in this work for building the classifier, which was proved to outperform other classifiers on our problem.
-The extra-trees algorithm is an ensemble method that incorporates the averaging of various randomized decision trees on different sub-samples of the dataset to improve the model performance and robustness.
+We utilized the extra-trees method~\citep{geurts2006extraTrees} as the classifier, which is an ensemble method that incorporates the averaging of various randomized decision trees on different sub-samples of the dataset to improve the model performance and robustness.
 The number of trees in the extra-trees forest was set to be $50$ in this work, and the minimum number of samples required to split an internal node was set as $2$.
+In this method, each individual tree contains 13 output nodes representing grasp classes.
+To provide the final vector of grasp type probabilities, the output for all trees are averaged yielding a single vector with 13 probabilities.